TestRoots/travistorrent-site/index.md

 ### What does TravisTorrent do?
 We access the [Traivs CI](http://www.travisci.com) API and for each build, combine vanilla API data (such as build number and build result), with an analysis of the build log (such as how many tests were run, which test failed, ...) and repository and commit data from [GitHub](http://www.github.com) (such as latency between pushing and building), acquired through GHTorrent.

+### How to cite?
+If you used (and liked) the TravisTorrent data set, please cite [our openly available preprint](https://peerj.com/preprints/1984.pdf).

+Beller M, Gousios G, Zaidman A. (2016) Oops, my tests broke the build: An analysis of Travis CI builds with GitHub.
+PeerJ Preprints, [https://doi.org/10.7287/peerj.preprints.1984v1](https://doi.org/10.7287/peerj.preprints.1984v1)

+	@techreport{beller2016oops,
+	  title={Oops, my tests broke the build: An analysis of Travis CI builds with GitHub}, author={Beller, Moritz and Gousios, Georgios and Zaidman, Andy}, year={2016},
+	  institution={PeerJ Preprints}
+	}

 ### What is the current status?
 TravisTorrent has reached the state of a minimally working prototype.
 Currently, we use a static process to update our databases.
 We plan to automatically synchronize TravisTorrent with Travis, at least for a select number of projects (as analyzing log files is a CPU intensive process, and linking GitHub data requires lots of HTTP requests).
 We also plan to give our users the opportunity to add projects they are interested in.
 At this point, our log analyses are focused on general Travis data and provide testing specialisations for Ruby and Java, but we plan to extend them.